Text and photo images

 Grand Trunk Western

 Steam locomotives resisted the onset of dieseldom a bit longer in Canada than on most railroads south of the border, and this was also true for Canadian National Railways' operating unit in the Great Lakes states, the Grand Trunk Western.
-Until the mid-1950s the GTW's passenger service was still entirely steam-operated, with 4-8-4s, 4-8-2s and 4-6-2s and even a 2-8-0 in mixed train service on the Greenville branch.
+Until the mid-1950s the GTW's passenger service was still entirely steam-operated, with the exception of the Detroit-Port Huron motor train.
+Passenger power consisted of 4-8-4s, 4-8-2s and 4-6-2s and even a 2-8-0 in mixed train service on the Greenville branch; in the last days of steam some 2-8-2s were used in Detroit suburban service.
 To see a list of Grand Trunk Western locomotives as of 1938-1942, most of which were still active in the early 1950s, visit our GTW Roster.
 In addition, we are making available a copy of the GTW Passenger Timetable, September 30, 1951 in PDF format.
-For more GTW and CNR steam images taken by my brother, visit David Leonard's CNR-GTW Steam Gallery, 1958.
+For more GTW and CNR steam images taken by my late brother, visit David Leonard's CNR-GTW Steam Gallery, 1958.
 Additional views from both of us appear in our Random Steam Collection.

 These engines had 73-inch drivers, 26x30-inch cylinders, and a boiler pressure of 250 pounds per square inch, producing a tractive effort of 59,034 pounds.
 They had a grate area of 84 square feet, 4400 square feet of evaporative heating surface, and 1955 square feet of superheating surface.
 They ended their days in Detroit suburban passenger service, and can be seen in this role on the Herron video/DVD Glory Machines of the Grand Trunk Western.
 No. 6323 is said to be that last steam locomotive used in main line passenger service in the U.S., and made her last run under GTW ownership on September 20, 1961.
 Minus boiler jacketing and various parts, she survives at the Illinois Railway Museum in Union, Illinois, where I was photographed in front of her with my son Matthew and a friend in June, 1982.
 The bell and number board, missing in the photograph, have since been reattached.

-Rich Brzycki sent me a photo he rediscovered of No. 6323 at speed on the main line with a passenger train, perhaps even the Maple Leaf.
+Rich Brzycki sent me a photo he rediscovered of No. 6323 at speed on the main line with a passenger train, probably the Inter-City Limited judging by the sun angle.
 It was taken from a car pacing on a parallel highway, evidently by Tom Miller of Toledo, Ohio.
 Gary Thompson provided a photo by William Rosenberg of No. 6323, garishly decorated with white front steps, on a 1961 Labor Day fan trip at South Bend, Indiana.

 After our family had moved to Bloomington, Illinois, my brother David took my 35mm camera on a steam-hunting expedition to Michigan and Ontario.
 On September 2, 1958 he found 4-8-4 No. 6328 taking on a fresh load of coal at the GTW's Milwaukee Junction terminal in Detroit, and snapped this transparency.
 Members of the U-3-b class had only two more years to run in this Detroit suburban service, their final assignment.
 No. 6328 met the torch in Chicago in 1960.